Ensembl/ensembl-genomio/README.md

 # ensembl-genomio
 Pipelines to turn basic genomic data into Ensembl cores and back

-This is a mulitlanguage (Perl, Python) repo providing eHive pipelines and various scripts (see below) to prepare genomic data and load it as [Ensembl core database](http://www.ensembl.org/info/docs/api/core/index.html) or to dump such core databases as file bundles.
+This is a multilanguage (Perl, Python) repo providing eHive pipelines and various scripts (see below) to prepare genomic data and load it as [Ensembl core database](http://www.ensembl.org/info/docs/api/core/index.html) or to dump such core databases as file bundles.

 Bundles themselves consist of genomic data in various formats (e.g. fasta, gff3, json) and should follow the corresponding [specification](docs/BRC4_genome_loader.md#input-data).